mindsresearch/between_bytes/docs/devs/building.rst

 Build From Source
 =================

-This section provides information for developers who wish to interact with and/or contribute to the SelfScape Insight codebase.
+This section provides information for developers who wish to interact with and/or contribute to the Between Bytes codebase.

 .. note::